Ron White declared, “You can’t fix stupid.”

 Like most things public, some do deserve a bad reputation; most don’t.

-Those community and economic organizations, wiggling like an earthworm trying to escape the hook, claim they are the first rose of spring, the needed rain on summer’s hottest days, the painter of fall colors, the designers of the winning snowflake of winter, trying to be everything, while promising they are the only way to salvation, are the ones with questionable identities.
+Those community and economic organizations, wiggling like an earthworm trying to escape the hook, that claim they are the first rose of spring, the needed rain on summer’s hottest days, the painter of fall colors, the designers of the winning snowflake of winter, trying to be everything, while promising they are the only way to salvation, are the ones with questionable identities.

 They are the Walter Mitty’s of community organizations.